 Learn more about the program

-A diverse group of rising leaders applies their skills through personal leadership projects that improve their communities.
+A diverse group of rising leaders applies their skills through personal leadership projects that improve their communities, the country, and the world.
 They gain the skills necessary to work across divides and develop a network that spans traditional geographic, professional, political, and economic boundaries.

 Meet the scholars